slipwayhq/slipway_docs/docs/basics/running-rigs.md

 More information about this can be found on the [Debugging Rigs](/docs/guides/debugging-rigs) page.

-However sometimes you don't want to manually step through each Component in a large Rig, or perhaps the Component you want to investigate is within a [Fragment Component](/docs/basics/components#fragment-components), which is opaque to the debugger.
+However sometimes you don't want to manually step through each Component in a large Rig, or perhaps the Component you want to investigate is [within the rigging of another Component](/docs/basics/components#rigging), which makes it is opaque to the debugger.

 The `--output-debug-rig` argument allows you to output a new Rig which is the flattened version of the Rig being run.